A Broken Frame: Recording

 In July 1982, the trio went into the studio to begin work on more songs for their second album, A Broken Frame.
 Wilder, who had now been touring with the band for 6 months, had hoped to be a part of the album's recording, but as he was a paid touring musician, he was not invited to join.
 Said Wilder, "I'd done my bit and I thought I warranted involvement.
 I had something to contribute.
 They said no [through Miller].
 The problem was that they had something to prove to themselves.
 The three of them didn't want the press to say they'd just roped in a musician to make things easier after Vince [Clarke] left.
 I was pretty upset, and there was ill-feeling from me about that."
-The band had delivered two pop songs already, "See You" and "The Meaning of Love", because they felt that's what was expected of them after their previous album.
-The first new song written for the album was "Leave in Silence", a darker and more experimental track than the previous songs.
-In an interview released in late August 1982, Gahan said "we've done eight tracks now and we're in the middle of the ninth with one more to go," adding "whereas the stuff on the last album was Euro macho dance music really, beaty synthesizer music, this album's a lot weightier."
-Said Gore, the new material is "getting away from dance music.
-It's not that you can't dance to it – it's just that the charts are getting too dance orientated.
-Our publishers advise us to write dance hits.
-In America they tell us we won't have a hit if we don't do a dance number, because the only way they can break a record through there is through the discos."

 Gore felt pressure as the band's sole songwriter, as he had only contributed two tracks to their previous album, one of which was an instrumental.
-In addition, the band saw the Vince Clarke's band Yazoo was having chart success with the singles from their album Upstairs at Eric's (1982), "Only You", "Don't Go" and "Situation", all of which were released while Depeche Mode were in the studio working on A Broken Frame.
+The first new song he wrote for the album was "Leave in Silence", a darker and more experimental track than the previous songs.
 Due to the mix of newly-written and re-arranged older songs like the first two singles, the sound of the album was described as "varied", with some "sugary pop songs" like "A Photograph of You" and some more "mature" recordings, like "The Sun & the Rainfall".
+The band had delivered two lighter pop songs already, "See You" and "The Meaning of Love", both of which would be included on the album, because they felt that's what was expected of them after their previous album.
 Miller later recalled that "most of" the songs on A Broken Frame were older songs that Gore had written when he was younger.
 Gore later said that the band were "finding their feet" during this time as the track list was a collection of songs he had written in his teens combined with the new material he wrote in the studio in 1982.
 Of his writing, Gore said "I write about anything really, whatever it is I just exaggerate it."
+Miller said that the instrumental track "Nothing to Fear" gained its title from Gore, who was "reading some weird book during the making of the record, a book of prophecies or something and he looked up his birthdate and it said, 'Nothing to fear.'
+So that actually ended up being a track title, and it made him very optimistic about the future."